prakharmrsl/easypcceo.github.io/pages/budget-pcs/motherboard.md

 You'll enjoy high-end audio capacitors and an audio noise guard that seperates the motherboard's sensitive analog audio components from noise pollution at the PCB level.

 Overall, you're getting a high-end motherboard with incredible overclocking potential and loads of features  for a low price.
+This motherboard is great for anyone who wants to build a sweet Intel gaming PC on a budget of around [$700](/budget-pcs/700/).
 It's a steal!

 ## [Best Motherboard for Overclocking: MSI Pro Z270 SLI PLUS ATX Intel Motherboard](https://amzn.to/2uU6eXQ){: target="_blank"}
 <a target="_blank" href="https://amzn.to/2uU6eXQ"><img alt="MSI Pro Z270 SLI PLUS" class="img-right img-small" src="/img/mobo/msi-pro-z270-plus.png" /></a>